nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 * Settings page for customizing the sidebar's appearance and behavior.
  * Hide the description under elements in the Add Element panel.
  * Reduce spacing between elements in the Add Element panel for a more compact view.
+ * Reduce fields size and spacing in the Edit Form/Settings panel for a more compact view.
  * Make the page view area shrink or stay the same width when the sidebar is opened.

 = Requirements =